-BUSINESS ADMINISTRATION, MASTER OF BUSINESS ADMINISTRATION DEGREE 24 Months - 56.0 Credit Units
+BUSINESS ADMINISTRATION, MASTER OF BUSINESS ADMINISTRATION DEGREE

 The Master of Business Administration program enhances the students' effectiveness in business and industry through the continued acquisition and refinement of knowledge and skills.
 The MBA program emphasizes the development of critical thinking, initiative, independence, and responsibility necessary to achieve the heightened self-discipline, skill, and reasoning to become valued leaders in the business community.
-In addition, a graduate student may include an area of concentration by completing four courses, from any one concentration category listed: Accounting, Human Resources Management General Management.
+In addition, a graduate student may include an area of concentration by completing four courses, from any one concentration category listed: Accounting, Human Resources Management, International Business or General Management.